VincentStriegel/Moodify/README.md

 Use Maven to install the dependencies

 Then Run the BackendApplication, if the application successfully starts the backend will be available at: http://localhost:8080/

+### Database

+---

+First set an environment variable of deezerApiKey with the value being the API key.
+Second set an environment variable of: databaseUser = moodify databasePassword = moodify databaseName=moodifyDb

+Then Run the BackendApplication, if the application successfully starts the backend will be available at: http://localhost:/5432/